luisfcolon/bash_messaging/README.md

 # Shell Messages

-I've been coding more shell scripts and wanted a repo to hold on to somne common shell commands to display stdout stuff and things.
+I've been coding more shell scripts and wanted a repo to hold on to some of the common shell commands to display stdout stuff and things all fancy and ish.

-## Work in progress
+### Work in progress

 If you want to submit suggesstions or addition, please feel free.